Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 The problem of geolocalization—that is, mapping an image to coordinates identifying where it was taken—has long been a challenging area in computer vision.
 Several factors contribute to this complexity, including variations in daytime, weather conditions, viewing angles, illumination, and more.

-An early modern approach was IM2GPS , which employed a retrieval-based method using handcrafted visual features.
+An early modern approach was IM2GPS [<a href="#ref6">6</a>], which employed a retrieval-based method using handcrafted visual features.
 However, this technique required an extensive database of reference images, making it impractical for planet-scale geolocalization tasks.
-As a result, later researchers narrowed their geographic scope, focusing on specific cities such as Orlando and Pittsburgh, entire countries like the U.S. , and even specific geographical features like mountain ranges, deserts, and beaches.
+As a result, later researchers narrowed their geographic scope, focusing on specific cities such as Orlando and Pittsburgh [<a href="#ref22">22</a>], entire countries like the U.S. [<a href="#ref17">17</a>], and even specific geographical features like mountain ranges [<a href="#ref15">15</a>] [<a href="#ref18">18</a>], deserts [<a href="#ref19">19</a>], and beaches [<a href="#ref3">3</a>].

-The rise of deep learning significantly shifted image geolocalization methods from handcrafted features to end-to-end learning.
-Google’s 2016 released "Planet" paper marked the first attempt to apply convolutional neural networks (CNNs) to geolocalization, framing it as a classification problem across geocells.
-Subsequently, researchers leveraged deep learning improvements to train CNNs on large datasets of mobile images , even deploying these models in competitive settings against human players in the game GeoGuessr.
+The rise of deep learning significantly shifted image geolocalization methods from handcrafted features to end-to-end learning [<a href="#ref11">11</a>].
+Google’s 2016 released "Planet" paper marked the first attempt to apply convolutional neural networks (CNNs) to geolocalization, framing it as a classification problem across geocells[<a href="#ref21">21</a>].
+Subsequently, researchers leveraged deep learning improvements to train CNNs on large datasets of mobile images [<a href="#ref7">7</a>], even deploying these models in competitive settings against human players in the game GeoGuessr [<a href="#ref17">17</a>] [<a href="#ref10">10</a>].

 Recently, transformer architectures—originally successful in natural language processing—have found their place in computer vision.
-Pretrained vision transformers (ViT) and multimodal models like OpenAI’s CLIP and GPT-4V have also been effectively applied to the task of image geolocalization.
+Pretrained vision transformers (ViT) [<a href="#ref8">8</a>] and multimodal models like OpenAI’s CLIP [<a href="#ref14">14</a>] and GPT-4V [<a href="#ref13">13</a>] have also been effectively applied to the task of image geolocalization.

 When treating geolocation as a classification problem, a crucial question arises: How should the world be partitioned into geographical classes?
-Previous approaches have used simple rectangular geocells, rectangular cells adjusted for Earth's curvature and balanced size, or arbitrarily shaped geocells resulting from combinatorial partitioning.
+Previous approaches have used simple rectangular geocells, rectangular cells adjusted for Earth's curvature and balanced size [<a href="#ref12">12</a>], or arbitrarily shaped geocells resulting from combinatorial partitioning [<a href="#ref16">16</a>].
 However, a significant disadvantage of these methods is their failure to capture meaningful geographic characteristics due to arbitrary boundaries.
 The PIGEON model addresses this limitation by integrating geographic features directly into the construction of geocells, as discussed in the following section.

 ### Geocell Division